 It has been said that Lil Peep’s openness about his personal struggles helped him connect with his audience on a deeper level.
 In an interview with The New York Times he claimed, ‘they say that I stopped them from committing suicide, which is a beautiful thing… It boosts me, because music saved my life as well.’

 His biggest hits include ‘Falling Down’ and ‘Star Shopping.’
-Lil Peep died of a drug overdose in November 2017 while living in London.
+Lil Peep died of a drug overdose in November 2017 while on tour.

 Lil Uzi Vert